ABCD of 't Hooft operators: 't Hooft operators in gauge theories

 For the other contribution $Z''_{\text{mono}}(\ba)$, the brane configuration and the SQM quiver are depicted in Figure \ref{fig:quiverUSp2V2}.
 The monopole screening contribution $Z''_{\text{mono}}(\ba)$ is given by the supersymmetric index of the SQM up to an extra term.
 The gauge group of the SQM is the non-connected group~$O(2)$ which has two connected components.
 The first component $O(2)_+$ consists of elements with unit determinant, while the elements of the other component $O(2)_-$ have determinants equal to~$-1$.
 The supersymmetric index receives contributions from the two components.
 The contribution from $O(2)_+$ is

 and that from $O(2)_-$ is

 The contribution from the $O(2)_+$ sector is given by a contour integral and the JK residue computation yields

 which is independent of the JK parameter~$\eta$.
+Since the monopole screening contribution in $\Braket{T_V}$ does not have an extra term, we can apply the extra term prescription to the monopole screening contribution $Z''_{\text{momo}}(\ba)$ in $\Braket{T_{\wedge^2V}}$ \footnote{See footnote \ref{fn:extra}. }.
 The contribution from $O(2)_-$ has no integration but contains a non-trivial Coulomb branch moduli independent term, {\it i.e.}, an extra term defined in Section~\ref{sec:extra-term}, which we believe is given by

 We explicitly checked this for $n=1,2, 3, 4, 5$.
 Hence the monopole screening contribution~$Z''_{\text{mono}}(\ba)$ in \eqref{Twedge2V.N2starUSp} is

 where $Z_{\text{extra}} = \frac{1}{2}Z_{\text{extra}-}$.